 How To Treat Water Ingress?

 Simple DIY work can be carried out by yourself or with the help tradesman.
 If you are struggling with any water ingress or any other damp related issues, then you can always contact Timberwise one of the leading damp specialists in the UK.
-Timberwise has the experience to identify the water ingress, diagnose the damp problem and provide necessary damp treatment to get rid of water ingress and other damp related issues.
+Timberwise has the experience to identify the water ingress, diagnose the damp problem and provide necessary damp proofing to get rid of water ingress and other damp related issues.